 Challenge number Detail of challenge 1 Gaps in reading - internal and external assessments indicate that the disadvantaged pupils have greater difficulties in acquiring phonic knowledge than their peers.
 It is also evident that there are gaps in comprehension, especially knowledge of vocabulary, which negatively impacts their development as readers.
-In Reception, 60% of pupil premium eligible children achieved age- related expectations (ARE) in literacy (comprehension), whereas 84.6% of non-pupil premium eligible children met ARE.
-In KS1, 38% of pupil premium (PP) eligible children met ARE at the end of KS1 in 2022, whereas 71% of non-pupil premium eligible children met ARE.
-70% of Year 1 children passed the phonics screening check with PP eligible children outperforming non-PP eligible children, 70%, to 67%.
-In KS2, 38% of PP eligible children met ARE whereas, 86% of non-PP eligible met ARE.
+In Reception, 100% of pupil premium eligible children achieved age- related expectations (ARE) in literacy (comprehension), whereas 92.8% of non-pupil premium eligible children met ARE.
+In KS1, 75% of pupil premium (PP) eligible children met ARE at the end of KS1 in 2022, whereas 87% of non-pupil premium eligible children met ARE.
+100% of pupil premium (PP) eligible children in year 1 passed the phonics screening check last academic year (2023-2024), outperforming non-PP eligible children of whom 94.5% passed the phonics screening check.
+In KS2, 64% of PP eligible children met ARE whereas, 79% of non-PP eligible met ARE.
 2 Gaps in writing - writing attainment in disadvantaged pupils is below that of non-disadvantaged.
-In KS1, 13% of PP eligible children met ARE whereas 51% of non-PP children met ARE.
-In KS2, 33% of PP eligible children achieved ARE, whereas 77% of non-PP met ARE.
-3 Gaps in maths - In Reception, 60% of the disadvantaged pupils met the expected standard in number whereas, 79.5% met the standard in non-disadvantaged in 2022.
-In KS1, 50% of PP eligible met ARE whereas, 78% of non-PP met ARE.
-In KS2 15% of PP eligible met ARE whereas, 52% of non-PP met ARE.
-4 Wellbeing and emotional needs - our observations, including conversations with families, have identified wellbeing and emotional
+In KS1, 25% of PP eligible children met ARE whereas 74% of non-PP children met ARE.
+In KS2, 63% of PP eligible children achieved ARE, whereas 83% of non-PP met ARE.
+3 Gaps in maths - maths attainment for disadvantaged children track below their non-disadvantaged peers across most key stages.
+In Reception, 100% of the disadvantaged pupils met the expected standard in number whereas, 87.93% met the standard in non-disadvantaged in 2024.
+In KS1, 63% of PP eligible met ARE whereas, 83% of non-PP met ARE.

-JS to provide data issues for many pupils.
+In KS2 50% of PP eligible met ARE whereas, 60% of non-PP met ARE.
+4 Wellbeing and emotional needs - our observations, including conversations with families, have identified wellbeing and emotional issues for many pupils.
 This has resulted in knowledge gaps leading to pupils falling further behind.
-Teacher referrals for support remain relatively high; 65% of our pupils receiving aadditional support for social and emotional needs and small group interventions are pupil premium eligible.
+Teacher referrals for support remain relatively high; 65% of our pupils receiving additional support for social and emotional needs and small group interventions are pupil premium eligible.
 5 Enrichment opportunities - A large proportion of our PP eligible families want to access extra-curricular activities but require some support to be able to do this.
-6 Attendance concerns - our attendance data over the last 2 years (September 2020 to August 2022) indicates that attendance among disadvantaged pupils is 5% lower than for non-disadvantaged pupils.
-This has been steadily improving but remains a priority.
-27.71% of disadvantaged pupils have been 'persistently absent' compared to 20.27% of their peers between September 2020 and August 2022.
+6 Attendance concerns - our attendance data over the last year (September 2023 to August 2024) indicates that attendance among disadvantaged pupils is 5.8% lower than for non-disadvantaged pupils.
+Persistent absence among disadvantaged pupils is 21.9% higher than for non-disadvantaged pupils: 36.1% of disadvantaged pupils have been 'persistently absent' last academic year, compared to 14.2% of their peers.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 7 Financial issues - our relationships with families reveal the hardships that some are placed under - unable to purchase new, correctly fitting uniforms which is affecting attendance and therefore attainment.